 Röhm had fought in the First World War, reaching the rank of captain, and later joined the Bavarian division of the Freikorps, a virulent right wing nationalist group active during the early years of the Weimar Republic.

 The Freikorps, which officially came to an end in 1920, were responsible for the murder of prominent leftists like Rosa Luxemburg.
 Former members made up a large part of the initial ranks of the SA.

 The growth of the Brownshirts

-After the Beer Hall Putch, the SA took part in violent street clashes with communists.
+After the Beer Hall Putch, the SA was reorganised, and took part in violent street clashes with communists, and began to intimidate voters into voting for the Nazi Party.
 Its ranks swelled into the thousands during the 1920s and into the 1930s.

-Though Röhm left the Nazi Party — and Germany — during the later half of the 1920s, he returned to lead the Brownshirts in 1931 and watched its numbers swell to 3 million within only 2 years.
-The SA’s violence against Jews and communists was unbridled, yet some of Ernst Röhm’s interpretations of Nazi ideology were literally socialistic and in opposition to Hitler’s, including supporting striking workers and attacking strike-breakers.
+Though Röhm left the Nazi Party, and Germany, during the later half of the 1920s, he returned to lead the Brownshirts in 1931 and watched its numbers swell to 2 million within only 2 years – twenty times as large as the number of troops and officers in the regular German Army.

 The Night of the Long Knives

 Although some of the conflicts between the SS and SA were based on rivalries of leaders, the mass of members had key socio-economic differences too, with SS members generally from the middle class, while the SA had its base among the unemployed and working class.